garipew/faye/README.md

 Faye is a terminal-based file explorer.

 ## Build
-To build faye, use the Makefile available
+To build faye, use the build script
 ```
-make faye
+./build.sh
 ```

 ## Usage